idaholab/mastodon/doc/content/interfaces/LayeredMaterialInterface.md

 ## Layer IDs
-Foremost, this interface relies on the concept of layer ids, which in Mastodon are defined by a field variable, which is typically an AuxVariable that defines regions with in the domain that represent areas where material properties vary (e.g., due to changing soil type).
+Foremost, this interface relies on the concept of layer ids, which in Mastodon are defined by a field variable, which is typically an AuxVariable that defines regions within the domain that represent areas where material properties vary (e.g., due to changing soil type).
 The LayeredMaterialInterface must be supplied the layer id field variable, via the "layer_variable" parameter.

 ## Layer Parameters
-When defining a Material object is is often desired to vary the value of a property according to the layer id.
+When defining a Material object it is often desired to vary the value of a property according to the layer id.
 This connection between layer id and property value occurs in the input file using the "up-and-down" syntax that is ubiquitous throughout MOOSE.